raisimTech/raisimExample/README.md

 raisim example
 ==========================

 This repo is an example of a standalone RaiSim application.
-It requires RaiSim v1.0 (not released yet)
+It requires RaiSim v1.0 from github.com/raisimTech/raisimlib

 how to build